OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Multithreading is far from ideal.
 For example, long file write operations can cause huge delays for other threads, but, hey!! - this is not a premium desktop OS and it uses BIOS as a driver layer!
-   At least, you can play tetris while second session searches data on huge HDD (in SysView) - this is real.
+   At least, you can play tetris while second session searches data on a huge HDD (in SysView) - this is real.

    Additional setup is available, by SET string in qssetup.cmd: